jangoepfert/s2orc-doc2json/README.md

+# s2orc-doc2json with bounding box coordinates

+A fork of https://github.com/allenai/s2orc-doc2json which adds bounding box coordinates from GROBID to figure, table, and equation references.

+How to add bounding box coordinates to the output of GROBID?

+- If you use the python client for GROBID, specify tei_coordinates to be True (e.g., `grobid_client.process("processFulltextDocument", ... , tei_coordinates=True)`
+- If you use the REST API endpoint `/api/processFulltextDocument` directly, specify a list of element names for which bounding box coordinates should be added using the teiCoordinates argument

+See the original README below:

 # Convert scientific papers to S2ORC JSON

 This project is a part of [S2ORC](https://github.com/allenai/s2orc).
 For S2ORC, we convert PDFs to JSON using Grobid and a custom TEI.XML to JSON parser.
 That TEI.XML to JSON parser (`grobid2json`) is made available here.
 We additionally process LaTeX dumps from arXiv.
 That parser (`tex2json`) is also made available here.